 Policy LU 7.1 Shopping Areas in Transition.
-Support the long-term viability of shopping centers and districts that provide neighborhood-serving uses by allowing these sites to redevelop with higher-density, mixed-use development that includes restaurants, services, other commercial uses, housing and open space, while preserving core neighborhood-serving uses.
+Support the long-term viability of shopping centers and districts that provide neighborhood-serving uses by allowing these sites to redevelop with higher-density, mixed-use development that includes that includes the commercial uses, housing and open space, while preserving core neighborhood-serving uses.